alexjvr1/R.temp/SEddRAD.md

 I can use the runs from the full dataset, and run s67 with DE samples excluded.
 The exclusion option is only for s7.
 But I need to exclude samples at s6 (across sample clustering).

-Set up new pyrad run by copying edits/ and clustxx/ to 9xSE folders.
-These data can be deleted afterwards.
+Set up new pyrad run by moving edits/ and clustxx/ to 9xSE folders.
+The DE samples will be kept in the folders in the origial run (i.e 91/, 92/, etc.).
+These data can be moved back to the original folders afterwards.